Year of Call: 2008

 General Commercial Litigation and Arbitration

-Recent cases in which Craig has been instructed include:
+Cases in which Craig has been instructed include:

 - Berezovsky v.
 Abramovich EWHC 2463 (Comm) - Craig acted for the successful Defendant in one of the largest claims ever to come before the Commercial Court (with Jonathan Sumption QC, Helen Davies QC and Daniel Jowell QC).